Hey guys, thanks for coming to take a look at my latest post which is super easy and yummy – two words which I think, all of us LOVE to hear.

 So, as you know my blog is not about perfection, it’s about FIRST tries and please hold your laugh at the size of my first batch of eclairs which you will see further down.
 From this experience, I learnt to make them quite high and wide to get the best size for filling with the custard.
 I thought I was making them big enough initially but clearly…

 My FIRST batch –

-They were a bit burnt at the bottom but its didn’t affect the taste, coz the custard is sooo delish.
+They were a bit burnt at the bottom but it didn’t affect the taste, coz the custard is so delish.
 I think its because 190 degrees is too hot, my bf reminded me I don’t have a Smeg oven so adjust accordingly.
-For the second batch i started on 190 degrees and ended on 150 degrees.
+For the second batch, i started at 190 degrees and ended at 150 degrees.

 I couldn’t cut them open and fill with the custard, if I had a little syringe or piping bag I could’ve stuffed them with custard.
 We ended up eating two on top of each other with custard in between 😀

 While the pastries are cooling down you can start with the ganache.
 Once cooled you then dip the tops of the pastries in the chocolate and leave them to harden, or don’t wait and dig in immediately!

 The second batch – piped these higher, longer and thicker, hence the choux on steroids look